ccoupe/trumpybear/TopLevel.md

 Cancelling an alarm is difficult because there is no central state.
 There is an attempt to skip certain noisy steps if the housekeeping switch is on.

+If you login on the touch panel and your picture matches a previously 'trusted' picture then you can turn off the alarm that way if talking to Alexa is too difficult.

 ## Node/Devices/Process/Topics
+Thats the overview.
+Phew!!
+Another way to look at things is Computer processes (programs) and the machines that run them.

 ### TrumpyBear Device
 This might be the center of TrumpyBear.
 Mostly it's just a complicated state machine (or three) that knows who to call or message for action.